-Schedule: The schedule of time when the Virtual Server Rule will be enabled.
-The schedule may be set to Always, which will allow the particular service to always be enabled.
+Schedule: The schedule of time when the Port Forwarding Rule will be enabled.
+The schedule may be set to Always, which will allow the service to always be enabled.
 You can create your own times in the Tools > Schedules section.